Madhu-Guddana/RestfulAPI/README.md

 DELETE:
 The url will have both entity type and its ID, and that will be deleted.

+OPTIONS:
+Used to get the supported operations on a resource.

 HTTP resposes
 100 series -> Information Responses
 200 series -> Success  (201 created)